 4. Hallowed Ground (2016)

-Renegades Series (New Adult / BASE Jumping Romance)
+The Renegades Series (New Adult / Extreme Sports Romance)

-Contemporary new adult romance about a group of friends involved in extreme sports.
-Three books plus a novella.
+Contemporary new adult romance about a group of friends working in extreme sports — BASE jumping, motocross, freestyle.
+Three books, no novellas.
+Heart-on-sleeve emotional stakes paired with adrenaline.

 1. Wilder (2016)